Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

 lagman central asian noodle dish

-Lagman is a mixture of handmade noodles and hearty soup.
+Lagman is a dish of handmade noodles in a hearty broth.
 The dough for noodles is prepared from flour, vegetable oil, and salt.
 The soup consists of meat, bell peppers, tomato paste, celery, cabbage, and spices.
-If you end up sampling Lagman in Osh, I recommend you to try the classic Uygur Lagman.
+If you sample Lagman in Osh, I recommend the classic Uyghur Lagman.
 It is a golden middle between all other variants.

 Al-Mansur (17, Masaliev Ave.)